NETFLIX

 Netflix: Adding a feature to customize content recommendations

 The feature I developed included a new "Your Picks" tab in the existing app that allows users to filter content and even reset their recommendations if they are unsatisfied with Netflix's suggestions.
+The feature further personalizes the users' content selection, reducing choice paralysis in the limitless library of shows, movies, and games.

 How might we give users faster and more control over their content discovery on Netflix?